Campusoft/knowledge_base/architecture/Event-Driven.md

 Despite the above drawbacks, Webhooks can still be ideal for implementing a server-to-server event notification mechanism.

+YouTube uses a protocol called PubSubHubbub for its notification mechanism.
+It's now become a web standard called WebSub since 2018, after the first working draft in 2016.

+IMPORTANT NOTE: The PubSubHubbub protocol has now been adopted by the W3C as a Candidate Recommendation.
+It's also been renamed WebSub for clarity and concision.
+Please consider upgrading all older PubSubHubbub implementations to WebSub.

 # Documenting

 A good API definition is complemented by comprehensive documentation and a set of language-specific code generators.
 REST APIs are meeting that need with the OpenAPI specification.
 Fortunately, for event-driven APIs, we have the AsyncAPI specification.